IsaccRojas/Bot/README.md

 ### Additional Notes

-This was created as a small project to occupy some of my free time, and was made for personal use, as well as for friends.
+This was created as a small project to occupy some of my free time, and was made for personal use.
 As such, I likely will not be consistently maintaining this software.
 That said, feel free to use the bot and/or its source code as you wish.